MorningCoffeeZombie/vswitch/README.md

 ![VPN](logo.png)

 # Dependencies
-ufw	# Used for network management
+**Dependencies will be installed during installation if missing** ufw	# Used for network management
 openvpn	# Connects to VPN hosts/servers
 jq	# Simple json reader for Linux
+networkmanager-openvpn	# Improved integration of OpenVPN network-manager-openvpn	# Required for Debian based systems
+network-manager-openvpn-gnome	# Required for Debian based systems

 # Compatibility
 Linux: Solus OS